NWA 17323 Carbonaceous Meteorite – CK6 Slice, 13 g

-The NWA 17323 meteorite is a rare carbonaceous chondrite.
-Formed approximately 4.56 billion years ago, it shows the characteristic chondritic breccia structure with chondrules, chondrule fragments, and CAIs embedded in a fine-grained, recrystallized matrix.
-Chromium-bearing magnetite grains, typical of CK6 chondrites, are also present.
-The offered polished slice weighs 13.12 g.
+The NWA 17323 is a rare carbonaceous meteorite.
+Formed approximately 4.56 billion years ago, it shows the characteristic chondritic breccia structure.
+The offered slice weighs 13.12 g.

 Features